TheZipCreator/wlplugin/README.md

 # wlplugin
 This is a plugin for the Warlords minecraft server, a private server for me and my online friends.
 It contains a few modules which do various helpful things that we'd previously use other plugins for.

+**wlplugin is no longer developed in this repository.** It is now at sourcehut: https://sr.ht/~thezipcreator/wlplugin/

 # licenses
 `LICENSE` (GNU GPLv3) is for the main code